saturnlighting/literature-review/README.md

 reassurance (S. Fotios, Unwin, and Farrall 2015; Fotios, S and Cheal, C.
 2010; Steve Fotios and Castleton 2016).
-However, to the best of our knowledge, no academic paper has reviewed the international literature available on the relationship between active travel and road lighting specifically.
+However, to the best of our knowledge, no academic paper has reviewed the international literature available on the intersection between both terms, active travel and road lighting.

 <!-- A systematic literature review of pedestrians’ response to outdoor lighting. -->